It's 3 AM. Your brain won't shut off.

 - Overthinking significantly impairs daily functioning

-- Overthinking is accompanied by depression or severe anxiety
+- Overthinking accompanies depression or severe anxiety

 - Thoughts are becoming dark, hopeless, or self-harmful